ai4reason/enigma/README.md

 ## User Install

 This is enough if you plan to use Enigma.
+There is no need to clone this repo manually.

    $ pip install git+https://github.com/ai4reason/enigma --process-dependency-links --user

+This installs:

+* Python packages `atpy` and `enigma` from GitHub
+* other Python dependencies (`xgboost`, `numpy`, ...)
+* statically compiled binaries for `eprover` with Enigma support, Enigma feature extractor `enigma-features`, and LIBLINEAR training and prediction binaries `train` and `predict`.

 ## Developers